2007 Bengkulu earthquakes: Effects

 Tremors were felt in neighbouring countries as far away as Southern Thailand.
-In Singapore, which is about 670 km from the epicenter, the tremor was felt at around 11:10 UTC (19:10 local time).
+In Singapore, which is about 670 km (416.3 mi) from the epicenter, the tremor was felt at around 11:10 UTC (19:10 local time).
 Most of the Central and Eastern part of Singapore had felt the tremor.
 In Peninsular Malaysia, tremors were reported after 19:15 local time, including Kuala Lumpur, Putrajaya, Johor Bahru, Malacca and Penang.
 Like Singapore, the tremors were most severe on high-rises, resulting in minor panic and evacuations.
 No casualties were reported in the country, as of 13 September.

 Tsunami

 Sea level readings indicated that a tsunami was generated.
 A total of 4 tsunami alerts were issued in 24 hours.
 After the first, and largest, earthquake, the Pacific Tsunami Warning Centre issued a tsunami alert for much of the Indian Ocean basin.
 A tsunami approximately 1 metre high was reported at Padang, Indonesia.
 A 1.5 metre tsunami was observed in Sikakap beach on South Pagai Island.
 A small tsunami, some 15 cm high, was reported at the Cocos Islands.
 Sumatra was taken off tsunami alert after two hours.
 A weak tsunami caused some damage in Serangai, located north of Bengkulu.
 The tsunami had a flow depth of 3.5 m and maximum run-up of 5 m, measured on a cliff top.

 Tsunami warnings were also issued in India and other countries around the Indian Ocean soon after the earthquake.
 The Government of India asked the states of Tamil Nadu, Kerala, Andhra Pradesh and the union territories of Andaman and Nicobar Islands and Puducherry to be on high alert.
 By late 12 September, the tsunami warning was recalled.
 Similarly, a tsunami alert was issued in Peninsular Malaysia at 20:50 (local time) for the coastal areas of Perlis, Kedah, Perak and Penang; the alert was lifted two hours later.
 However, Malaysian authorities had detected a 1–3 m high tsunami heading away from the epicenter of the earthquake.